- Contact information

 Wild rice may only be harvested from any navigable waters:

-- in boats that are no longer than 17 feet, or greater than 38 inches wide;
+- in boats that are no longer than 17 feet, and no wider than 38 inches;

 - in boats that are only propelled by muscle power using a push-pole or canoe paddle; and